awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 # Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)<a name="tutorials-simple-s3"></a>

-The easiest way to get started with AWS CodePipeline is to use the **Create Pipeline** wizard in the AWS CodePipeline console to create a simple pipeline\.
+The easiest way to create a pipeline is to use the **Create pipeline** wizard in the AWS CodePipeline console\.

-In this walkthrough, you will create a two\-stage pipeline that uses a versioned Amazon S3 bucket and AWS CodeDeploy to release a sample application\.
-After you create this simple pipeline, you will add an additional stage and then disable and enable the transition between stages\.
+In this walkthrough, you create a two\-stage pipeline that uses a versioned Amazon S3 bucket and AWS CodeDeploy to release a sample application\.

+**Note**
+For pipelines with an Amazon S3 source, an Amazon CloudWatch Events rule detects source changes and then starts your pipeline when changes occur\.
+When you use the console to create or change a pipeline, the rule and all associated resources are created for you\.
+If you create or change an Amazon S3 pipeline in the CLI or AWS CloudFormation, you must create the Amazon CloudWatch Events rule, IAM role, and AWS CloudTrail trail manually\.

+After you create this simple pipeline, you add an additional stage and then disable and enable the transition between stages\.

 **Important**
-For this tutorial, in addition to completing the steps in [Getting Started with AWS CodePipeline](getting-started-codepipeline.md), you should create an Amazon EC2 instance key pair you will use to connect to the Amazon EC2 instances after they are launched\.
+In addition to completing the steps in [Getting Started with AWS CodePipeline](getting-started-codepipeline.md), you should create an Amazon EC2 instance key pair to connect to the Amazon EC2 instances after they are launched\.
 To create an Amazon EC2 instance key pair, follow the instructions in [Creating Your Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair)\.

 Not what you're looking for?
 To create a simple pipeline using an AWS CodeCommit branch as a code repository, see [Tutorial: Create a Simple Pipeline \(AWS CodeCommit Repository\)](tutorials-simple-codecommit.md)\.

-Before you begin this walkthrough, you should complete the prerequisites in [Getting Started with AWS CodePipeline](getting-started-codepipeline.md)\.
+Before you begin, you should complete the prerequisites in [Getting Started with AWS CodePipeline](getting-started-codepipeline.md)\.

+**Topics**
 + [Step 1: Create an Amazon S3 Bucket for Your Application](#s3-create-s3-bucket)
 + [Step 2: Create AWS CodeDeploy Resources to Deploy the Sample Application](#s3-create-deployment)
 + [Step 3: Create Your First Pipeline in AWS CodePipeline](#s3-create-pipeline)